mozilla/persona/automation-tests/README.md

 getting started
 ===============

+# I'm super impatient.
+Let's get going in 10 sec or less.

+TL;DR: just execute ```./run.py``` from inside the automation-tests directory.

+If you're missing pip or virtualenv, it'll tell you what to do.

+If you're missing test dependencies, it'll install them for you.

+If all that is OK, it'll connect to dev.123done.org and try to create a fake user, login, and logout.

+If that single test runs OK, try creating a dummy dev user, putting the info in credentials.yaml, then doing ```run.py --all``` to run all the tests against dev.123done.org and dev.myfavoritebeer.org.

+# I've got time.
+Tell me more!

+OK, sure...

 ## how to run selenium tests inside the automation-tests directory against ephemeral, stage, or prod environments

 Node bindings don't exist for Selenium 2 API (webdriver), so we're using python bindings instead.
 This requires some python-centric setup, but it shouldn't take more than 15 minutes or so to get up and running.